AdobeDocs/audience-manager.en/help/using/dil/dil-class-overview/dil-get-instance.md

 >[!WARNING]
 >
 >Starting with July 2023, Adobe has discontinued the development of the [!DNL Data Integration Library (DIL)] and the DIL extension.
-><br><br>Existing customers can continue using their DIL implementation, but customer support will be limited to security issues only.
+><br><br>Existing customers can continue using their DIL implementation, but no support will be provided after this date.
 ><br><br>Customers looking to implement new data collection integrations should use the [Experience Platform Web SDK](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html?lang=en) instead.

 Retrieves a partner-specific DIL instance.